paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Classic main page](/images/hugo_themes/classic_main.png)](/images/hugo_themes/classic_main.png)

-Main page is pretty neat, no preview for posts, just post names, custom text and navigation.
+The main page is pretty neat, no preview for posts, just post names, custom text, and navigation.
 I almost missed it but couldn't exclude it from this post when I saw how cool my blog looked like in it.

 ### Navigation